zebrunner/carina/docs/automation/api.md

 ### Introduction
 Rest API testing is a vital part of integration testing process, it may be used separately or together with web, mobile or DB testing.
 The general process may be described by the following steps:

-1. Compile HTTP request with the required meta data
+1. Compile an HTTP request with the required meta data
 2. Send the prepared data to the required server endpoint
-3. Validate HTTP status and response data
+3. Validate the HTTP status and response data
 4. Extract some response data for the next requests
 5. Build a call to the next (or the same) endpoint using (or not using) the data from the previous response